Are You Finishing Strong? Or Flaming Out Before the Finish Line?

 - Summary: The success of our Christian life is not measured by how fast we sprint away from the starting line.
 No!
-Victory is won by running the full race, finishing strong, and crossing the finish line.
+Victory is won by running the full race including the home stretch, finishing strong, and crossing the finish line.

 1 Timothy 4:1 The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons.

 2 Samuel 1:19 How the mighty have fallen in battle!

 - •• Too many of our own have fallen in the battle.

 - • A Christian friend of mine abruptly left his wife of 30+ years and married his childhood sweetheart.

 • Another friend (formerly an ordained minister) spent his final years on earth embittered against God and the church.
 He did not finish strong, sad to say.

 • Men I walked with in ministry have abandoned the faith — one said recently he doesn’t know if he still believes in God!

 • Even Moses faltered in the "home stretch" of his earthly race — not in his faith, but in his conduct.